Contents

 Architecture of the Alhambra

-One of the primary reasons to visit Alhambra is the stunning architecture on display.
+One of the primary reasons to visit Alhambra is it's stunning architecture.
 Alhambra is not a singular palace but an entire complex housing Renaissance and medieval palaces and courtyards, all within a fortress.
 While located in Western Europe, Alhambra showcases traditional Islamic details pertaining to the East, including geometric patterns, column arcades, painted tiles, Arabic inscriptions, reflecting pools, and fountains.
 Certain features specific to Moorish architecture are on display here including the horseshoe arch, Islamic window screens, prayer niche and more.
 The authentic Islamic-style architecture on display at Alhambra makes it quite unique given that it's located in Spain.

 Alhambra today